 Of course, this advice is contingent upon how your hair is holding up.
-As well as performing the aforementioned checking, Mesquit recommends performing a quick ‘stretch test’ to determine whether your hair can handle a bit more time under bleach.
+As well as performing the aforementioned checking, Mesquit recommends performing a quick "stretch test" to determine whether your hair can handle a bit more time under bleach.
 Here’s how: “Grab a strand of hair and gently tug on it; if it feels like it’s getting stretchy at all, then wash [the bleach] out immediately.”
-This is an indication that the bleach has leached waaay too much moisture from your hair — and things could get dicey veeeery soon.
-However, as long as the hair feels relatively strong (not gummy or stretchy!), you can leave the bleach in for a bit longer (within reason — never leave it longer than the instructions advise).
+This is an indication that the bleach has leached way too much moisture from your hair—and things could get dicey very soon.
+However, as long as the hair feels relatively strong (not gummy or stretchy), you can leave the bleach in for a bit longer (within reason—never leave it longer than the instructions advise).

 Once your timer has gone off, remove your cap, clips, etc., and hop in the shower.
 Turn on some lukewarm water (no temperature extremes, which can shock your freshly-bleached hair!).
-Then, grab a gentle shampoo (Walker and I both love Redken Bleach Recovery) and begin to wash your hair as gingerly as you would a baby’s.
-In addition to gentle, make sure your washing is thorough, notes Aura.
+Then, grab a gentle shampoo (Walker and I both love Redken Bleach Recovery, $27) and begin to wash your hair as gingerly as you would a baby’s.
+In addition to being gentle, make sure your washing is thorough, notes Aura.
 “If any bleach remains on your hair, the chemicals may cause scalp burns or other damage,” she warns.
 To be safe, I shampoo twice.
-I’ve also found a scalp brush like Conair Detangle and Go Shower Massage Brush, to help me ensure I’ve gotten any grittiness from the bleach out of my hair.
+I’ve also found a scalp brush like Conair Detangle and Go Shower Massage Brush ($6), to ensure I’ve gotten any grittiness from the bleach out of my hair.

 Step 8: Nourish your hair